CardiacModelling/ionBench/docs/introduction.md

 The fourth metric is the number of times the model is solved.
 All algorithms are able to identify the true parameters if given an infinite amount of computation time (since any algorithm can be utilised in a multistart approach).
 To better compare algorithms, we want to identify how fast an algorithm can identify parameters which reproduce the data or can identify the true parameters.
 A common metric for this is computation time.
 However, this is dependent on the machine the algorithm is run on, the precise implementation of the algorithm and other aspects that introduce noise.
 To resolve these issues, we track the number of times the model is solved.
 Solving an ODE model is by far the most computationally expensive part of ODE optimisation, where typically between 80% and 99% of the total computation time is dedicated to solving the model.

+The model solves are separated into two groups, model solves for the cost function and model solves for a gradient calculation using myokit sensitivities.

 These performance metrics are tracked automatically when using ***ionBench***.
 They are stored in a __Tracker__ object associated with each benchmarker problem class.

 ## The Benchmarker class